The Universal Intuitive Interface

 versions.
 Undoubtedly, it will face stiff competition.
 But, whether like iPod,

-it will maintain a first mover advantage remain to be seen.
+it will maintain a first mover advantage remains to be seen.
 I doubt it.

 Copyright Notice